hindman/optopus/README.md

 inelegant to my eye and I have never found ways to adjust them without awkward hacks.
 More fundamentally, argparse is not prepared to handle bigger changes, ranging from fairly standard needs (for example, help text in man-page format) to more innovative approaches.
-Optopus will offer some of those approaches directly with the aim of giving programmers the ability to lighten-up and improve the readability of help text.
+Argle will offer some of those approaches directly with the aim of giving programmers the ability to lighten-up and improve the readability of help text.